A-Chakraborty-3/A-Chakraborty-3.github.io/index.md

 # Aniruddha Chakraborty
 **Data Analyst | Python | SQL | Power BI | Tableau**

-Final-year B.Tech Computer Science student (Minor in Data Science) with hands-on experience in data analysis, visualization, and business-oriented reporting.
-Focused on transforming raw data into actionable insights that support data-driven decision-making.
+Final-year B.Tech Computer Science student (Minor in Data Science) with a strong foundation in data analysis, visualization, and exploratory analysis.
+Experienced in applying Python, SQL, and BI tools on real-world datasets to derive meaningful insights.

 ---